wacncontent/CustomizeTool/output/articles/automation/automation-child-runbooks.md

 ### Runbook types

-You can't use a [PowerShell Workflow runbook](/documentation/articles/automation-runbook-types#powershell-workflow-runbooks) or a [Graphical runbook](/documentation/articles/automation-runbook-types#graphical-runbooks) as a child in a [PowerShell runbook](/documentation/articles/automation-runbook-types#powershell-runbooks) using inline execution.
-Similarly, you can't use a PowerShell runbook as a child with inline execution in a PowerShell Workflow runbook or a Graph icalrunbook.
-PowerShell runbooks can only use another PowerShell as a child.
-Graphical and PowerShell Workflow runbooks can use each other as child runbooks.

-When you call a Graphical or PowerShell Workflow child runbook using inline execution, you just use the name of the runbook.
+When you call a PowerShell Workflow child runbook using inline execution, you just use the name of the runbook.
 When you call a PowerShell child runbook, you must preceded its name with *.\\* to specify that the script is located in the local directory.

 ### Example